California man convicted of second-degree murder for running down off-duty fire captain while on drugs

 The defense portrayed the crash as a "tragic accident" and argued he believed he was OK to drive back to the grandparent's house where he lived.
 Scarpa had been partying for three days when he decided to drive home.

 "What happened happened in a split second in time," defense attorney Rudy Loewenstein said.
 "He fell asleep for a fraction of a second."
-He called the crash a "perfect storm of events."
+He called the crash a "perfect storm" of circumstances.

 CLICK HERE TO GET THE FOX NEWS APP